Effective date: 7 May 2021

 - for any other purpose which we disclose to you at the relevant time and which you agree to.

-We also use your Personal Information for the promotion and marketing of our products and services such as:
+We may also use your Personal Information for the promotion and marketing of our Services such as:

 - to manage our alumni contacts including sending invitations to join our alumni network;